Gamliel Cohen: Final Years

 Cohen completed active-duty Mossad service in 1964.
 Thereafter, he served as a trainer for the next generation of Israeli spies.
-As of 2016, 14 years after his death, Mossad cadets still study his trade craft, information-gathering techniques, and methods for developing contacts at high levels of foreign governments.
+For many years after his death, Mossad cadets studied his trade craft, information-gathering techniques, and methods for developing contacts at high levels of foreign governments.

 Cohen spent his final years authoring the book, "Undercover: The Untold Story of the Palmach's Clandestine Arab Unit."
 Cohen wrote the book in first person, analyzing his training and operations during the 1940s.
 It also discussed his personal relationships and work abroad during his Palmach service.